 C-409-5: Private or Out-of-State Training Institutions: Technical and State College

 VR staff verifies that the private or out-of-state training institution is an established technical or state college by finding its classification on the College for all Texans— Institutions of Higher Education website.
 Staff must verify private or out-of-state institutions by finding the school’s classification through the school’s website.
 Exceptions to the limitations for tuition and fees require justification and approval by the VR Supervisor.
 For additional information, refer to D-200: Purchasing Goods and Services.
 For customers who are eligible for SSI/SSDI because of a disability, refer to C-406-2: Supplemental Security Income and Social Security Disability Income Recipients.
-As of July 2022, VR pays the maximum amount of $150 per semester hour, which includes the amount of tuition and fees at a private or out-of-state technical or state college.
-VR pays a maximum of $4,500 per year for certificate training at a technical college that is not on a semester hour schedule.
+As of July 2023, VR pays the maximum amount of $123 per semester hour for training at a state college and $240 per semester hour for training at a technical college, which includes the amount of tuition and fees at a private or out-of-state technical or state college.
+VR pays a maximum of $3,690 per year for certificate training at a state college that is not on a semester hour schedule and $7,200 per year for certificate training at a technical college that is not on a semester hour schedule.
 (The maximum amount for a college or university certificate program is based on established tuition and fee rates for enrollment in 15 credit hours for both the fall and spring semesters.)
-These rates are based on one standard deviation above the average 2022-2023 college costs of tuition and fees found on the College for All Texans website.
+These rates are based on one standard deviation above the average 2023-2024 college costs of tuition and fees found on the College for All Texans website.
 VR reviews these rates annually in July.

 C-409-6: Private or Out-of-State Health-Related Institutions